This page contains affiliate links. Please read our disclosure for more info.

 Te Awanga Beach

-After lunch it was still too early to check in to our Airbnb, so we want for a walk on the pebbly beach which is popular with surfers.
+After lunch it was still too early to check in to our accommodation, so we want for a walk on the pebbly beach which is popular with surfers.

 The small village consists mostly of baches (holiday homes) plus a shop, takeaway, and the waterfront wineries.